Noise Levels in 24620, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 58 24620 residents, or 2.9%, live above that level.
 By land area, 14.7% of 24620 is above 55 dBA.

 Average noise levels for 24620 residents, grouped by direction from the center of 24620.
-Northern 24620 carries the highest population-weighted average; Southern 24620 carries the lowest.
-Just 3% of residents in Southern 24620 live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Northern 24620.
+The highest population-weighted average is in western 24620; the lowest is in southeastern 24620, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Eastern 24620

-Northern 24620 sounds about 84% louder than Southern 24620 to the human ear, a 8.8 dBA gap.
+To the human ear, noise in western 24620 sounds about 117% louder than in southeastern 24620, a 11.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?